 Last Updated on July 1, 2022 by Andrew

-This Hitachi Roofing Nailer NV45AB2 is the ideal choice for professional contractors and for DIY-ers.
-This tool is reliable and offers accurate nailing without a superior price tag.
-It can handle rough and long projects.
+This Hitachi Roofing Nailer NV45AB2 is the ideal choice for professional contractors and DIYers.
+This tool is reliable and offers accurate nailing without a commercial price tag.
+It can handle long and difficult projects.

-It’s lightweight, well-balanced, easy and comfortable to operate with one hand, and you can count on it even in extreme weather conditions (hot or cold).
+It’s lightweight, well balanced, easy to operate with one hand, comfortable, and you can count on it even in extreme weather conditions (hot or cold).

 - Anti-slip rubber pads on the body